 Doctors often prescribe biologic medications to prevent AS from becoming more severe over time.
 You may need to try more than one biologic drug to find one that works for you.
-Individual biologic drugs function differently.
+All biologic drugs function differently.
 Therefore, a lack of success with one biologic doesn’t mean all biologics will be unsuccessful.

 There are several drugs approved by the U.S. Food and Drug Administration (FDA) for AS.
 These drugs are sometimes called disease-modifying antirheumatic drugs (DMARDs).
 But before DMARDs are used, the first-line treatment for any inflammatory condition is over-the-counter NSAIDs.

-Your doctor may suggest a Janus kinase (JAK) inhibitor if biologic drugs don’t work for you or have stopped working.
+Your doctor may suggest a Janus kinase (JAK) inhibitor if biologic drugs don’t work for you or if they have stopped working.
 JAKs are proteins that act as signals from cells to other proteins.
 JAK inhibitors are small, lab-designed molecules that are designed to “turn off” the JAK signaling that produces inflammatory chemicals.
 Unlike biologic drugs, which are injected, JAK inhibitors are taken orally.

 MySpondylitisTeam is the social network for people with spondylitis and their loved ones.
-On MySpondylitisTeam, more than 67,000 members come together to ask questions, give advice, and share their stories with others who understand life with spondylitis.
+On MySpondylitisTeam, more than 89,000 members come together to ask questions, give advice, and share their stories with others who understand life with spondylitis.